hugomods/site/content/docs/content/katex/index.md

 categories:
   - Content
 tags:
-  - KaTex
+  - KaTeX
   - Math
 authors:
   - HugoMods
 ---

-KaTex is the fastest math typesetting library for the web, this module integrates KaTex with Hugo.
+KaTeX is the fastest math typesetting library for the web, this module integrates KaTeX with Hugo.

 <!--more-->